Sydney, NSW

 Are there any hazards at Lilli Pilli?

-High boat traffic 30m to the west.
-Surface in shallows east of the baths.
-A dive flag is recommended.
-See the Hazards section below for full details.
+High boat traffic 40m to the west of the baths.
+Boat ramp is slippery, use caution.
+Surface in the shallows east of the baths.
+A dive float with flag is reco… See the Hazards section below for full details.

 What is the water temperature at Lilli Pilli?